 I don’t like crowds.
 Or queues.
-A few years ago, I looked at the line of people outside the Vatican Museums and decided – regretfully – to go and do something else instead.
+A few years ago, I looked at the line of people outside the Vatican Museums and decided to forget about the artworks and walk around the walls instead.
 But I was determined that I was going to get to the Vatican Galleries and Sistine Chapel one day.
 So I was very happy when LivItaly Tours offered me the chance to try an Early Entrance Vatican Small Group Tour.
 This turned out to be a wonderful experience: not just beating the crowds, but also an in-depth look at one of the world’s great art collections.

 Why Take a LivItaly Early Entrance Tour?